Investor Profile - CA

 What type of real estate does this investor focus on?

-Associated mortgages and deeds show activity in commercial and residential properties across San Francisco Bay Area, CA.
+Associated mortgages and deeds show activity in commercial, vacant, and residential properties across San Francisco Bay Area, CA.

 What companies is Vikas Patel associated with?

 Vikas Patel is associated with 11 entities based on extracted signatures from public records.
-Key entities include 1500 MAJESTIC LLC, ELM HOUSE NAPA LLC, BEL ABRI NAPA LLC, BOYD HOTEL LLC, and MISSION HOTEL LLC.
+Key entities include ELM HOUSE NAPA LLC, BEL ABRI NAPA LLC, MISSION HOTEL LLC, 1500 MAJESTIC LLC, and BOYD HOTEL LLC.

 How many properties are associated with this investor?